AlexF999/subset_sum/README.txt

     Let subset-sum(i, j) be the solution to subset-sum(nums(1, i), j), using 1-indexing, left and right endpoints inclusive.
 I.e., is there a subset of the first i numbers that sums up to j?
+Note that if lower_bound is the smallest possible sum, and upper_bound is the largest possible sum, then lower_bound <= j <= upper_bound.

 Then the solution to subset-sum(i, j) equals one of the following:
 1. subset-sum(i-1, j) (if this subproblem has a solution)